Learning to Generate Chairs, Tables and Cars with Convolutional Networks: Experiments

 \subsection{Random chair generation}

 In this section we show results on generating random chair images using the ideas briefly outlined in Section \ref{sec:prob_gen}.
-In particular, we use both networks trained in a fully supervised manner using the training objective from \ref{sec:model}, as well as networks trained with the variational bound objective described in Appendix A.
+In particular, we experiment both with networks trained in a fully supervised manner using the training objective from Section \ref{sec:model}, and with networks trained with the variational bound objective described in Appendix A.

-As mentioned before there is no principled way to perform sampling for networks trained in a supervised manner.
-Nonetheless there are some natural heuristics that can be used to obtain ``quasi random'' generations.
+As mentioned above, there is no principled way to perform sampling using networks trained in a supervised manner.
+Nonetheless there are some natural heuristics that can be used to obtain ``quasi random'' chairs.
 We can first observe that the style input of the network is a probability distribution over styles, which at training time is concentrated on a single style (i.e. $\class$ is a one-hot encoding of the chair style).
 However, in the interpolation experiments we have seen that the network also generates plausible images given inputs with several non-zero entries.
 This suggests generating random images by using random distributions as input for the network.
-We tried two families of distributions: (1) we computed the softmax of a Gaussian noise vector with the same size as $\class$ and with standard deviation $\sigma$, and (2) we first randomly selected $M$ styles, then sampled coefficient for each of them from $uniform([0,1])$, then normalized to unit sum.
+We tried two families of distributions: (1) we computed the softmax of a Gaussian noise vector with the same size as $\class$, with zero mean and standard deviation $\sigma$, and (2) we first randomly selected $M$ styles, then sampled coefficient for each of them from $uniform([0,1])$, then normalized to unit sum.

 Exemplary results of these two experiments are shown in Figure~\ref{fig:random_chairs} (a)-(d).
 For each generated image the closest chair from the dataset, according to Euclidean distance, is shown. (a) and (b) are generated with method (1) with $\sigma=2$ and $\sigma=4$ respectively.
-The results are not good: when $\sigma$ is very low the generated chairs are all similar, while with higher $\sigma$ they just copy chairs from the training set. (c) and (d) are produced with method (2) with $M=3$ and $M=5$ respectively.
+The results are not good: when $\sigma$ is low the generated chairs are all similar, while with higher $\sigma$ they essentially copy chairs from the training set. (c) and (d) are produced with method (2) with $M=3$ and $M=5$ respectively.
 Here the generated chairs are quite diverse and not too similar to the chairs from the training set.